 Your every decision can cause either positive or negative reactions or consequences.
 With that, you understand that the only way you can get through the struggles in life is to look at things differently.
 Though sometimes, it can be difficult.
 But it would be best if you get your facts about a situation.
-Understand the possible effects of your emotions on other things, not to end up just thinking and not doing anything.
-You will soon realize that you are emotionally healthy because:
+Understand the possible effects of your feelings on other things to not end up just thinking and not doing anything.
+You will soon realize that you are well because:

 You can navigate through the difficulty of the problem

 You can see a different viewpoint of the entire situation